 - Full Company Name

 - Trading Address

-If the number you have entered does not correspond to any VAT number the European Commission hold on their database then you will receive a message saying
+If you carry out a VAT check and the number you enter does not correspond to any VAT number the European Commission hold on their database then you will receive a message saying

 ‘No, invalid VAT number for cross border transactions within the EU ‘

 What To Do If You Have Been Given an Invalid UK VAT Number